 The guards, amidst slaps and a rough hand, unveiled the screaming and struggling ladies.

 “This is not right!
 You can’t treat us like this.
 I am of royal blood too.”
 Izogie quarrelled, tears running freely down her cheeks.
 She never expected to face such humiliation.

 “Izogie.”
 Prince Daoud smiled, moving to stand in front of her.
 He touched the back of his left hand to her tear stained cheeks.
 “I’m going to enjoy having you in my team.”
 He had only finished talking when his hands moved, giving her a hard blow to the head.

 Deba screamed as her cousin immediately passed out and fell into the waiting arms of her husband.
 “You’ve killed her, you’ve killed her!!!”
 She rushed toward the prince and rained slaps and blows on his bent form, due to holding Izogie.

-Read " The Return Of ijele " by Ifeoma Isabella Okeke
+Read " Urenma (The River Goddess) " by the same author ( Ifeoma Isabella Okeke )

 “Yes your majesty.”
 The guard bowed before moving to grab Deba.
 He picked her off the ground and started towards the woods.
 Deba remained wide eyed and her screams rented the night air as she fought fruitlessly against her assailant.
 All the while, Izogie was carried back into the royal cart.
 Prince Daoud got in after her and Askia Ture returned to his own cart.
 The travel party continued their journey as Deba’s cries rang into the night.
 Her assailant determined to carry out his orders